 Chapter 6

-Re-assembling Urban Dynamics within Multi-Agent System
+Re-assembling Urban Dynamics within the Multi-Agent System

 Within an urban system, all elements are interdependent.
-The ANT analysis provided an extensive overview of complex actor-network relations.
-These assemblages also bounded space-time dynamics linking past-to-present translations of urban decision-making practices and processes.
-Actor-networks, while being influenced by the others, also influences them simultaneously.
-As do the agents, within the Multi-agent system (MAS) methodological approach (??).
+The ANT analysis provides an extensive overview of complex actor-network relations.
+These assemblages also bound space-time dynamics, linking past-to-present translations of urban decision-making practices and processes.
+Actor-networks, while influenced by the others, also simultaneously influence them, as do all the agents within the Multi-agent system (MAS) methodological approach (??).

-Similarly to Actor-network Theory (ANT), Multi-agent system (MAS) further deconstructs urban complexity and dynamics.
+Similarly to Actor-network Theory (ANT), the Multi-agent system (MAS) further deconstructs urban complexity and dynamics.
 It traces agent profiles (assembly of urban agency) and their inter-relations (assembly of operations).
-The bearers of urban agency are urban key actors operated under the continuous negotiations within the morphology of urban decision-making.
+The bearers of urban agency are key urban actors operating under the continuous negotiations within the morphology of urban decision-making.

 However, the main contribution of MAS lies in tracking down the character of agents’ links.
 These qualitative categories are reinterpreted by MAS through passive and active contextual elements (objects and relations).
-They serve for connecting present to future based on the past-to-present explanations of agencies and relations.
+They serve for connecting the present to the future based on the past-to-present explanations of agencies and relations.
 In this manner, MAS also manages to operate the concept of urbanity through the categories of: social practices, urban conflicts and contextual resources (spatial capacities and social potential).
-While spatial capacities and social potentials are passive, social practices and urban conflicts are active contextual elements which are continuously operated by the key actors and within this initial networking.
+While spatial capacities and social potential are passive, social practices and urban conflicts are active contextual elements which are continuously operated by the key actors and within this initial networking.

-In Savamala, these contextual elements are entrenched in Serbian urban regulatory framework, current urban and architectural projects on site, and civic initiatives that activate social fabric of the neighbourhood.
-Savamala has been marked by all mayor transformations of Serbian society over time, current hype of arts and culture in line with worldwide spread of hipster neighbourhoods.
-Besides, it has also fallen under the massive,
+In Savamala, these contextual elements are entrenched within the Serbian urban regulatory framework, current urban and architectural projects on site, and civic initiatives that activate the social fabric of the neighbourhood.
+Savamala has been marked by all major transformations of Serbian society over time, the current hype of arts and culture in line with the worldwide spread of hipster neighbourhoods.
+In addition, it has also fallen under the massive,

 but rather disputable waterfront mega-project, that aims to remodel Belgrade’s landscape according to modern high-rise metropolis patterns (Figure X).
 These overlaps of past, present and future processes and mechanisms are the core framework for socio-spatial patterns in Savamala.

 This chapter provides the second stage analysis with MAS.
 First of all, a narrative of resources, conflicts and practices indicates the links between the current state of affairs in Savamala and future oriented urban system transitions.
 Further on, associating these socio-spatial patterns with urban agents reveals agent preferences.
 Within MAS, agent preferences are defined to have bounded up the agent’s capacity to influence the future of the neighbourhood.
-Finally, this chapter is concluded with the notes on how these capacities might be operationalized within urban transitions by the hybrid method that combines MAS and ANT.
+Finally, this chapter concludes with notes on how these capacities might be operationalized within urban transitions by the hybrid method that combines MAS and ANT.

 Socio-spatial Patterns in MAS: Dynamism of Objects and Relations in Savamala